AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/creating-a-form/make-a-form-field-required.md

 >[!NOTE]
 >
->**Reminder**
->
->Don't forget to [approve any landing pages](../../../../product-docs/demand-generation/landing-pages/understanding-landing-pages/approve-unapprove-or-delete-a-landing-page.md) this form lives on for the changes to go live.
+>Don't forget to [approve any landing pages](/help/marketo/product-docs/demand-generation/landing-pages/understanding-landing-pages/approve-unapprove-or-delete-a-landing-page.md) this form lives on for the changes to go live.

-Do you need to [reorder the fields you added to your form](../../../../product-docs/demand-generation/forms/form-fields/reorder-fields-in-a-form.md)?
+Do you need to [reorder the fields you added to your form](/help/marketo/product-docs/demand-generation/forms/form-fields/reorder-fields-in-a-form.md)?